NES3301 : Biodiversity Science and Management

 Teaching Rationale And Relationship

-Teaching comprises lectures and facilitated workshops and seminars supported by directed reading and guided independent study and reflection.
+Teaching comprises lectures and facilitated workshops supported by directed reading and guided independent study and reflection.
 Lectures will be used to introduce current knowledge and approaches to some of the major topics in biodiversity conservation that will be covered in the module.
 These contact sessions will be supported by directed reading of the significant literature to which students will be pointed.
 Workshops will provide the opportunity for students to develop arguments about applying scientific knowledge.
-Each student will be able to attend two of five workshops.
-Each workshop is capped at 45 maximum.
-All students are expected to attend the two seminars (lecture and facilitated discussion).
+Each student will be able to attend two of four workshops.

 As this area of science is very fast moving and the link between concepts, fieldwork and conservation practice is very dynamic, lectures will concentrate on presenting a selected set of topics, drawing on recent research implemented by staff at the School of Natural and Environmental Sciences.
 This will be supported by reference to a range of challenging analyses and perspectives from the literature and students will be guided towards this further reading.
 As there will be a significant body of conceptually diverse literature for students to explore, it is important that they have adequate time to comprehend the material within the context presented during lectures, and to reflect on it (including revision time).
 Taken together this will provide a sound platform from which students can develop their own understanding of science and how it relates to biodiversity science and policy.

-Workshops and the debate will help students analyse information, and then frame and articulate arguments in different contexts.
+Workshops will help students analyse information, and then frame and articulate arguments in different contexts.

 Assessment Methods